 Dr John ChildsLecturer

 Having joined Lancaster in 2013, John is particularly interested in the political ecological dimensions of natural resource extraction, including the study of minerals, precious metals, oil and gas.
 He has researched the emergence of the discourse of 'responsibility', justice and ethics in the mining industry, particularly the extent to which Fairtrade can solve the problems of social and environmental injustice in artisanal and small-scale gold mining.
-Most contemporarily, he is interested in the political economy of 'resource nationalism' in sub-Saharan Africa and welcomes PhD applications related to the political ecology of resource extraction more generally.
+Most contemporarily, he is interested in (1) the political economy of 'resource nationalism' in sub-Saharan Africa and (2) the politcal emergence of deep-sea mining in a more global sense.

 John has published extensively on the political ecological dimensions of the Fairtrade certification of gold.
 This research, variously funded by the British Institute in Eastern Africa and The British Academy/Leverhulme, has investigated both the political economy and social and environmental justice of Fairtrade gold.